nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Sense Making Session 1.md

 cssclass:
 ---
 ## Signal v/s Noise
-To identify what is signal & what is noise, we went through an exercise of getting our [[PKM Planet Personality Snapshot]]
+To identify what is signal & what is noise, we went through an exercise of getting our [[PKM Planet Personality Snapshot]] & also got introduced to [[The PKM Planet]]

----
-Related: